lingthio/Flask-User/docs/source/index.rst

 ::

     !!
+Newsflash !!
-Newsflash: In v0.3.1 and v0.3.2 confirmation emails were not working !!
-       Please upgrade to v0.3.3 or later.
+    In v0.3.1 and v0.3.2 confirmation emails were not working Please upgrade to v0.3.3 or later.
 Thank you.

+    !!
+Headsup !!
+    The upcoming v0.4 will break v0.3 compatibility.
+See the Status section below.

 Customizable User Login for Flask: Register, Confirm email, Login, Forgot password and more
 -------------------------------------------------------------------------------------------